5and5/BO2-Remix/README.md

 ### Elevators

-- Elevator wait time changed from 5-20 to 7-12 seconds
+- Wait time changed from 5-20 to 7-12 seconds
 - Standing on elevators make them move quicker
-- Key is given on spawn
-- Key is given 20 seconds after used
+- Key is given on spawn and regiven 20 seconds after use
-- Key can lock elevators in a pre set position
+- Key can be used to lock and unlock elevators

 ### Weapons